davidgilbertson/react-recollect/README.md

 It's about 5 KB.
 If you were to replace `redux` and `react-redux` with this library, you'd save a bit over 1 KB.
 But if you've got a decent sized app, the real size reduction comes from getting rid of all your reducers.

+## Is reading/writing via a proxy slow?

+Slow, no. Slower than vanilla object operations, yes.

+Let's quantify with a case study: in an app that has a store with ~80,000 properties, ~30,000 of them proxied objects and ~1,000 component listeners, updating a chunk of data requiring 50 new proxies takes ~2 milliseconds (on desktop).
+For that app, 2ms was considered insignificant compared to the ~90ms spent on the resulting render cycle.

+If you're processing big data and facing performance troubles, open an issue and we'll chat.

 # Dependencies